 - Do you feel the team took the time to get to know the challenges you and your family and/or advocates were facing?

-- Did you have a ‘go to person’ that was responsive to you and your family?
-Who was it and did you feel they were helpful?
+- Did you have a ‘go-to person’ responsive to you and your family?
+Who was it, and did you feel they were helpful?

-So that others can learn, please leave a comment regarding these questions in the comment box below so that we can get a feel for how you and your team worked together.
+So that others can learn, please leave a comment regarding these questions in the box below so we can get a feel for how you and your team worked together.

 One example that stands out for me that drove home the concept of patient-centered care came when a nurse came into my room one morning and asked me what my goals were for the day.
-I was surprised by her question as I had not been asked that in the past.
+Her question surprised me as I had not been asked that in the past.
 I was able to come up with a few things I was worried about and questions that I had about my care.
-As we discussed these things and what my goals were, she noted them on the whiteboard in my room.
-This allowed me to keep them in mind and when the team came into examine me, I was able to point to those goals/questions and get answers and clarification.
-This exercise allowed me to for the first time to be an active member of the team as I realized from this exercise that my opinion mattered.
-As a result, I decided to keep a journal of my questions so that I had them handy for my team.
+As we discussed these things and my goals, she noted them on the whiteboard in my room.
+This allowed me to keep them in mind, and when the team came to examine me, I could point to those goals/questions and get answers and clarification.
+This exercise allowed me to be an active team member for the first time as I realized from this exercise that my opinion mattered.
+As a result, I decided to keep a journal of my questions to have them handy for my team.

 The following are the members of the healthcare team.
-Each has a specific role that is meant to complement the other members of the team to ensure that safe, quality care is being provided for the good of the patient.
+Each has a specific role that is meant to complement the other team members to ensure that safe, quality care is provided for the good of the patient.

-Each member of the team should know the role and function of his or her team members, including you (the Patient and the family).
+Each team member should know the role and function of his or her team members, including you (the Patient and the family).

 Captain of the Healthcare Team:

-Physicians: The Physician’s role is to diagnosis and treat.
-He or she holds ultimate responsibility for the patient and directs the healthcare team.
+Physicians: The Physician’s role is to diagnose and treat.
+He or she is responsible for the patient and directs the healthcare team.

 Physicians can play various roles:

-The Primary Care Physician is your family doctor, the doctor that oversees your general care and investigates problems.
+The Primary Care Physician is your family doctor, overseeing your general care and investigating problems.
 Most Primary Care Physicians will refer you to a specialist if a complex problem requires targeted treatment.
 It is important to keep in touch with your primary as you progress through your care so they are aware and can intervene as needed.
 If your primary does not come to the hospital where you are being treated, ask your treating physician to send all reports to them so they can be aware of what was done in the hospital and what the plan of care is so when you return to them so they will be up to date.
-You should also ask for copies of the discharge summary and physician notes that detail your care for your binder.
+You should also ask for copies of the discharge summary and physician notes detailing your binder care.
 Sharing the binder will help your primary be aware of the care you received and where he/she will take over.

-Specialists: These are physicians who have studied and focused their careers in a specific area, such as a pulmonary disease, orthopedics or cancer.
+Specialists: These are physicians who have studied and focused their careers in a specific area, such as a pulmonary disease, orthopedics, or cancer.
 Once referred to a specialist, look at his or her credentials and where he or she went to school and did research.
 This will help you know about their background and expertise in treating your condition.
-In addition, you should also check with your insurance company to make sure the specialist is part of your insurance network.
+In addition, you should also check with your insurance company to ensure the specialist is part of your insurance network.
 Most insurance companies are part of a managed care network today.
 Ensuring that specialists or the hospital you are referred to is part of the network is critical.
-If they are not in the network, depending on your insurance company, you may be responsible for full or partial payment.
-Most physician offices and hospitals will check this for you before you receive treatment, but in the end you are responsible for payment so don’t be afraid to ask.
-Most of the insurance companies have websites that allow you to see what providers are in your network.
+Depending on your insurance company, you may be responsible for full or partial payment if they are not in the network.
+Most physician offices and hospitals will check this for you before you receive treatment, but in the end, you are responsible for payment, so don’t be afraid to ask.
+Most insurance companies have websites that allow you to see what providers are in your network.
 So when you are given the name of a specialist, visit the website to ensure they are part of the network.
-If you have not been on your insurer’s website take, time to visit it as there is a wealth of information that will help you be an informed patient.
-In order to ensure care coordination, your specialist should send a report to your primary care doctor so he or she is aware of the plan of care and how it intersects with other health issues you might have.
-Again, ask for a copy of this report for your records and place in the binder for future reference.
+If you have not been on your insurer’s website, visit it as a wealth of information will help you be an informed patient.
+To ensure care coordination, your specialist should send a report to your primary care doctor so he or she is aware of the plan of care and how it intersects with other health issues you might have.
+Again, request a copy of this report for your records and place it in the binder for future reference.

 Emergency Department Physicians: Most hospitals have an emergency department.
 The doctors who work in this department are trained in emergency medicine and evaluate you to determine if you need to stay in the hospital or if you can go home.
 If you have to stay, the physician will call your primary doctor to communicate his or her updates and concerns.
-If you are admitted, the doctor caring for you should come in to visit you and discuss the plan of care within a certain amount of time.
-Once you leave the emergency department, you will not see this physician again, but will be cared for by your primary doctor, the hospitalists or your specialist until your discharge.
+If you are admitted, the doctor caring for you should visit you and discuss the care plan within a certain amount of time.
+Once you leave the emergency department, you will not see this physician again but will be cared for by your primary doctor, the hospitalists, or your specialist until your discharge.

 Hospitalist: A hospitalist is a physician who works for the hospital and cares for patients while they are in the hospital.
 This ensures that patients are seen in a timely manner and provided treatment for their conditions.
 This has taken the burden off the primary care physician.
-Many times their practices are very busy and they don’t have time to go to the hospital.
+Their practices are often very busy, and they don’t have time to go to the hospital.
 The hospitalist can write orders and manage patients.
-These physicians are on duty 24 hours per day, seven days per week, so if a problem arises, they can see the patient right away.
-The downside of having the hospitalist involved is that the primary care doctor is not directing care during the hospital stay, which can cause discord or confusion in treatment.
-Again, this is where your binder of notes will be helpful– be sure to obtain the physician progress notes and discharge summary once you are ready to leave the hospital.
+The Hospitalist is on duty 24 hours per day, seven days per week, so if a problem arises, they can see the patient right away.
+The downside of involving the hospitalist is that the primary care doctor is not directing care during the hospital stay, which can cause discord or confusion in treatment.
+Again, this is where your binder of notes will be helpful– be sure to obtain the physician’s progress notes and discharge summary once you are ready to leave the hospital.

-Residents: Large medical centers with associated medical schools typically help to teach and train residents, interns and medical students.
+Residents: Large medical centers with associated medical schools typically help to teach and train residents, interns, and medical students.
 Residents are medical school graduates who have completed an internship and are working in a hospital, clinic, or other setting to gain expertise and experience in a specific area of focus.
 They traditionally work under the direction of the attending physician.
 Most residents choose programs in a specialty area and use the time to gain experience in their chosen field.
-They also will have a medical license, so they are able to practice independently if they choose.
+They also will have a medical license, so they can practice independently.

-Interns: A physician is technically an intern after he or she completes medical school.
-An intern usually works under the direction of the resident and/or attending physician, depending on the program.
+Interns: A physician is technically an intern after completing medical school.
+Depending on the program, an intern usually works under the direction of the resident and/or attending physician.
 Interns are not licensed, so they cannot practice independently.

 Medical Students: Men and women who are actively in school and training to be physicians are medical students.
 They follow a specific course that includes theory as well as practical time.
 They observe or take care of patients but under the direct supervision of a licensed physician.